liranmatcu/Docker_Security_Labs/README.md

-# Docker Containers for Computer and Network Security Labs
+# Docker Containers for Cybersecurity Education
 Custom-built Docker images and configurations for performing cybersecurity labs.

 # Disclaimer